Strokes can happen to anyone from birth through adulthood. There are two types of strokes: ischemic and hemorrhagic.

 A more recent study suggests that acupuncture combined with exercise can be effective against shoulder pain resulting from stroke.

 More research is necessary to determine whether acupuncture has a definitive effect on recovery from stroke.

-When it’s time for the treatment, they’ll ask you lie down.
+When it’s time for the treatment, you may be asked to lie down.
 Depending on the area your acupuncturist is going to treat, you may be face up, face down, or on your side.

 One session typically lasts 30 minutes.
 A typical course of acupuncture therapy requires up to 12 sessions.
-Some insurance companies cover the cost of acupuncture therapy, so be sure to speak with your provider about your options.
+Some insurance companies cover the cost of acupuncture therapy, so be sure to speak with your insurance provider about your options.

 After consulting your doctor, research acupuncturists in your area.
 You want to ensure that they’re licensed and following all health codes.

 Licensed acupuncturists in the United States have completed a minimum 3 years of graduate-level schooling and passed national board examinations to be able to practice acupuncture medicine.

 After your appointment, you may experience bleeding, bruising, or soreness at the insertion sites.
 This is a normal response to the process.
 If you begin experiencing any unusual symptoms, you should consult your doctor.

 If you’re not a candidate for acupuncture or want to try traditional methods of care, you have many other options.
 Depending on your needs, you may receive inpatient or outpatient rehabilitation.
 This may include speech, occupational, and physical therapy.